 Year 7 History involves the study of how people lived in the past, and the events they experienced.
 The study focusses on the societies that existed from the earliest known human communities (60,000BC) to the end of ancient times (650AD).
 Questions are asked about the ancient past, why and where the earliest societies developed, how people lived in ancient, and what have been the legacies for our time.
-The course is structured around a study of our First Nation Peoples and the civilisations of Ancient Rome and Ancient China.
+The course is structured around a study of Ancient Australia and the civilisations of Ancient Rome.

 The content of this year level is organised into two strands: Historical Knowledge and Historical Concepts and Skills.
 These strands are interrelated and will be taught in an integrated manner, and in ways that are appropriate to specific local contexts.

-Learning Standards Historical Concepts and Skills Chronology, Terms and Concepts
+Learning Standards Historical Concepts and Skills Students will: